Congenital Muscular Torticollis

 What are the symptoms of congenital muscular torticollis?

-Tilting of the infant's head to one side
+- Tilting of the baby’s head to one side

-The infant's chin turns toward the opposite side of the head
+- Turning of the baby’s chin toward the opposite side of the head

-Firm, small, one to two centimeter mass in the middle of the sternocleidomastoid muscle
+- Firm, small, lump in the middle of the neck muscle

-The symptoms of congenital muscular torticollis may resemble other neck masses or medical problems.
-Always consult your child's doctor for a diagnosis.
+The symptoms of congenital muscular torticollis may look like other conditions.
+Make sure your child sees his or her healthcare provider for a diagnosis.

 How is congenital muscular torticollis diagnosed?

 X-rays.
-A diagnostic test that uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film to check for abnormalities in the bones of the neck and shoulders.
+This will check for abnormalities in the bones of the neck and shoulders.

 Treatment may include: